TronUb/Tron/docs/index.md

 ## Welcome to tron

-Everything that you want to know about tron is here.
+Everything that you want to know about tron is given here.

 ### Introduction

 Currently there is only one person working on this project, ofc that's me !
-I started this project in December 29, 2020.
+I started this project in August 20, 2021.
+This date is when i changed my tron repo from private to public, i was working on this repo before this date, but we will take this as the creation date of tron userbot.
-Its a small project for educational purpose + timepass, it is based on python language with pyrogram library, i am just a beginner in this field so the updates of this userbot must be slow and small.
+Its a small project for educational purpose & timepass, it is based on python language with pyrogram library, i am just a beginner in this field & i am trying my best to maintain this project.

-### Features & bot information
+### Features & ub information

-So i am not dividing my updates in different versions of my Userbots, because its incomplete and there are so many changes i do in bots every day so giving updates information and and assigning versions to my Userbot is not good right now.
-Tron is built with two clients, one is the main userbot and second one is the assistant, i have added some modules for tronuserbot and plugins for assistant.
+Tron is built with two pyrogram clients, one is the main userbot and second one is the assistant (bot), the main userbot have modules whereas the assistant have plugins.
-I have provided a inline help menu to make it easy for the beginners to look for plugins and commands.
+I have provided a inline help menu to make it easy for the beginners to look for modules and commands.

 ### Deployment

-Tue userbot can be deployed in railway or heroku, both deployments have little bugs right now, we'll solve those as soon as possible.
+Tue userbot can be deployed in heroku, it is also deployable by localhost methods.

 ### Contact me

-My telegram username: @beastzv
+My telegram username: main: @Beastzx, Alt: @Beastzx18